From Monge-Ampere equations to envelopes and geodesic rays in the zero temperature limit: Introduction

 \subsubsection{Kähler-Einstein metrics and the continuity method}

 First of all we recall that the main geometric motivation for studying complex Monge-Ampère equations of the form \ref{eq:ma eq in intro} comes from \emph{Kähler-Einstein geometry} and goes back to the seminal works of Aubin \cite{au} and Yau \cite{y} in setting when $X$ is a canonically polarized projective algebraic variety, i.e. the canonical line bundle $K_{X}:=\Lambda^{n}T^{*}X$ of $X$ is ample.
-If the form $\theta$ is taken as a Kähler metric $\omega$ on $X$ in the first Chern class $c_{1}(K_{X})$ of $K_{X}$ and $dV$ is chosen to be depend on $\omega$ in a suitable sense (i.e. $dV=e^{h_{\omega}}\omega^{n},$ where $h_{\omega}$ is the Ricci potential of $\omega)$, then the corresponding solution $u_{\beta}$ of the equation \ref{eq:ma eq in intro} for $\beta=1$ is the Kähler potential of a \emph{Kähler-Einstein metric} $\omega_{KE}$ on $X$ with negative curvature.
-In other words, $\omega_{KE}:=\omega+dd^{c}u_{\beta}$ is the unique Kähler metric in $c_{1}(K_{X})$ with constant (negative) Ricci curvature.
-Similarly, in the case of $\beta=-1$ the equation \ref{eq:ma eq in intro} corresponds to the Kähler-Einstein equation for a \emph{positively} curved Kähler-Einstein equation in $c_{1}(-K_{X})$ on a Fano manifold $X.$ For a general value on the parameter $\beta$ in the equation appears in the continuity method for the Kähler-Einstein equation.
+If the form $\theta$ is taken as a Kähler metric $\omega$ on $X$ in the first Chern class $c_{1}(K_{X})$ of $K_{X}$ and $dV$ is chosen to be depend on $\omega$ in a suitable sense (i.e. $dV=e^{h_{\omega}}\omega^{n},$ where $h_{\omega}$ is the Ricci potential of $\omega)$, then the corresponding solution $u_{\beta}$ of the equation \ref{eq:ma eq in intro} for $\beta=1$ is the Kähler potential of a \emph{Kähler-Einstein metric} $\omega_{KE}$ on $X$ with negative Ricci curvature.
+Similarly, in the case of $\beta=-1$ the equation \ref{eq:ma eq in intro} corresponds to the Kähler-Einstein equation for a \emph{positively} curved Kähler-Einstein equation in $c_{1}(-K_{X})$ on a Fano manifold $X.$ For a general value on the parameter $\beta$ the equation appears in the continuity method for the Kähler-Einstein equation.
 Indeed, for $L=\pm K_{X}$ the equation \ref{eq:ma eq in intro} is equivalent to the following equation for $\omega_{\beta}$ in $c_{1}(L)$